mx101/NotGalaga/DEVELOPMENT.md

 - 7:00pm - Added some notes and predicted variables/functions

 - 7:30pm - Renamed kFontSize to kMessageSize and also added another ofTrueTypeFont kScoreSize for displaying the score text on the side

+- 7:45pm - We have a line of separation between the scoreboard and gameplay area now!

+- 8:30pm - Changed font to a Galaga-esque one instead of Arial.
+DrawScoreboard() renamed to DrawSideboard() and partially implemented to show lives.